SFA16SCM21C/FLOATING-IDEA/README.md

 # FLOATING-IDEA

-Just a referenceto my all thoughts and a log of  it to help recollect
+Just a reference of my all thoughts and a log of it to help recollect